actions-marketplace-validations/FuzzyGophers_action-owasp-dependecy-track/README.md

-# action-owasp-dependecy-track-check
+# action-owasp-dependecy-track
-This Github action generates a BoM (Bill Of Materials) of your project and uploads it to an OWASP Dependency Track instance to perform a vulnerability check.
-In order to use it, you will need an OWASP Dependency Track instance and an access Key to be able to use the REST API from Internet.
+This Github action generates a SBOM (Software Bill Of Materials) of your project and uploads it to an OWASP Dependency Track instance.
+In order to use it, you will need an OWASP Dependency Track instance and an access key.

 One of the main advantages is that you can customize the vulnerability check sources Dependency Track will use, you can easily check the project status of the different versions using the Dependency Track WUI and you can also check the licenses of the different libraries you project is using.